zzwt/exoflare/README.md

 # How to Run the App

+1. npm install
-1. npm run server (It will start mocking server)
+2. npm run server (It will start mocking server)
-2. npm run start
+3. npm run start

 ## For improvement